 You can even mix it up and add MORE protein using my Black Bean Hummous Recipe here too…

 6. Energy Crackers w/ Hummus

 These easy-to-make crackers are my new best friend.
-It’s simply a combination of chia seeds and other seeds (think pumpkin seeds, sesame seeds, sunflower seeds etc) with water and a little spice for flavouring (cayenne pepper, cumin, chilli or even some crushed garlic) mixed and baked on a low heat.
+It’s simply a combination of chia seeds and other seeds (think pumpkin seeds, sesame seeds, sunflower seeds etc) with water and a little spice for flavoring (cayenne pepper, cumin, chili or even some crushed garlic) mixed and baked on low heat.